benbovy/4learners_python/README.md

 `conda env create -f environment.yml`

 into your console.
+You activate your new environment by typing

+`source activate python-workshop` (on LINUX and Mac) or

+`activate python-workshop` (on WINDOWS).

+Then you are ready to go (if you are stuck check out the [conda documentation site](https://conda.io/docs/user-guide/tasks/manage-environments.html#)).
 Alternatively, you may launch [binder](https://binderhub.readthedocs.io/en/latest/) to get a reproducible executable environment immediately in your browser.
 Simply click the _launch binder_ icon in the upper left corner.

 If you want to get in touch with us, please email to swc-workshop-org@gfz-potsdam.de.